Machine-learning for photoplethysmography analysis: Benchmarking feature, image, and signal-based approaches: Supplementary material

 }

-Atrial fibrillation (AF) is the most common sustained cardiac arrhythmia and confers a five-fold increase in stroke risk.
+AF is the most common sustained cardiac arrhythmia and confers a five-fold increase in stroke risk.
 Fortunately, the risk of stroke can be greatly reduced via anticoagulation.
-However, patients with AF are often underdiagnosed, either because AF episodes occur asymptomatically, or because it occurs only intermittently and so is not identified during routine testing.
+However, patients with AF are often underdiagnosed, either because AF episodes occur asymptomatically or because it occurs only intermittently and so is not identified during routine testing.
 Therefore, there is a need for continuous unobtrusive heart rhythm monitoring to identify patients with AF.

-Photoplethysmography provides an attractive approach to identifying AF because it is widely used in consumer wearables, and because it provides a measure of the heart rhythm, which is irregular during AF.
-Indeed, several smartwatches used photoplethysmography to identify irregular rhythms which may be indicative of AF\footnote{Perez, M. V. \emph{et al.} (2019).
+PPG provides an attractive approach to identifying AF because it is widely used in consumer wearables, and because it provides a measure of the heart rhythm, which is irregular during AF.
+Indeed, several smartwatches used PPG to identify irregular rhythms which may be indicative of AF\footnote{Perez, M. V. \emph{et al.} (2019).
 Large-scale assessment of a smartwatch to identify atrial fibrillation. \emph{New England Journal of Medicine}, \emph{381}(20), 1909--1917. \url{https://doi.org/10.1056/NEJMoa1901183}}.
 Irregular heart rhythms have been identified from PPG signals by identifying individual pulse waves corresponding to heartbeats, extracting inter-beat intervals, and assessing the level of inter-beat interval variability, where higher levels of variability indicate higher levels of irregularity.
 More recently, deep learning models have been developed to identify AF from the PPG signal \footnote{Ding, C. et al. (2024).
-Photoplethysmography based atrial fibrillation detection: A continually growing field. \emph{Physiological Measurement}, \emph{45}(4), 04TR01. \url{https://doi.org/10.1088/1361-6579/ad37ee}}.
+PPG-based AF detection: A continually growing field. \emph{Physiological Measurement}, \emph{45}(4), 04TR01. \url{https://doi.org/10.1088/1361-6579/ad37ee}}.

 \hypertarget{original-deepbeat-dataset}{